Courses and Requirements

 Geographies of Race and Gender.

 Study, discussion and oral performance of selected works of drama by African-Americans from the 1860s to the present.
 Focuses on themes within the plays in relation to the current social climate and how they affect the play's evolution in the context of changing U.S. cultural and political attitudes.
-(Oral Presentations.)
-Prerequisite, 110 or 120.
-Open to sophomores and juniors only.
+Prerequisite, Theatre 100 or a Africana Studies course.
+Open to sophomores and juniors only, or by instructors signature.
 (Same as Theatre 238.)
 Cryer.

 African-American Popular Music.

 A study of the music of selected popular African-American artists, including rhythm-and-blues artists, black gospel soloists and performers of soul music and rap music.
 Focus on the social issues, musical modes of expression and cultural importance of the artists.
 Prerequisite, one full-credit course in music.
-(Same as Music 262.)
+Music 362 has an additional independent project.
+Registration at the 300-level only with instructor’s permission.
+Offered in alternate years.
+(Same as Music 262/362.)
+Woods.

 Black Popular Culture.

 Examines black popular culture of the African diaspora through an exploration of a series of representations, cultural practices and folk traditions.
 Participants will interrogate the "black experience" and its legacy in aspects of consumer culture, film, music (jazz, hip hop, blues), television, social class and gender.
 Considers the methodological and theoretical implications of these approaches for both anthropological inquiry and Africana studies.
 (Writing-intensive.)
 Maximum enrollment, 20.

 Seminar: Black Europe.